 Requirements for the Major

-Students are expected to complete nine units.
-The major and the concentration should be designed in consultation with the program directors.
-The major consists of:
+The major and the concentration should be designed in consultation with the program director.

 - PEAC 104 Introduction to the Study of Conflict, Justice, and Peace

 - PEAC 204 Conflict Transformation in Theory and Practice